 How to Tone Down Green Paint

-Complementary colors tone down the brightness of the paint.
+Complementary colours tone down the brightness of the paint.

 If you have already mixed your green paint but would like to tone it down a little, the best way to do this is to add a little of its complement…red.

-Many beginning artists attempt to tone down a color using black, but this only darkens and deepens the color.
-A tiny amount of red is enough to mute the green without deepening the color.
+Many beginning artists attempt to tone down a colour using black, but this only darkens and deepens the colour.
+A tiny amount of red is enough to mute the green without deepening the colour.

 Be careful about the amount of red you use.
 Start with a very tiny amount.
-Too much red will give you a muddy color instead of the muted green you are looking for.
+Too much red will give you a muddy colour instead of the muted green you are looking for.

 You can also use red to mute premixed bottled greens if they are too vibrant for your needs.